wptrainingteam/learn-wp-content/tutorials/theme-json-classic-themes.md

 ## What is theme.json?

-theme.json is a file that allows block theme developers to control the settings and styles of the blocks in the Editor.
+The theme.json is a file that allows block theme developers to control the settings and styles of the blocks in the Editor.

-theme.json file allows for a central point of configuration while also providing a more consistent experience when configuring theme settings and styles.
+This allows for a central point of configuration while also providing a more consistent experience when configuring theme settings and styles.

 To learn more about theme.json in block themes and how to use it, check out the [Introduction to theme.json tutorial](https://learn.wordpress.org/tutorial/introduction-to-theme-json/) on Learn WordPress.

 ## What happens when you add theme.json in classic themes

 Let's take a look at what happens when you add a theme.json file to a classic theme, by adding one to the Twenty Twenty-One theme.
-To do this, lets first familiarize ourselves with the layout of a page, as well as some block editor settings when using Twenty Twenty-One.
+To do this, lets first familiarize ourselves with the layout of a page, as well as some block editor settings, when using Twenty Twenty-One.

-As you can see, in the block editor the page header and content is a fixed with, and centre aligned.
+As you can see, in the block editor the page header and content is a fixed width, and is centre aligned.

 [edit page in the WP dashboard]